 Contributors: anyone in the technical community that contributes code, documentation or other technical artifacts to the OOP codebase.

 Maintainers: Contributors who have the ability to commit code and contributions to a project’s main branch on an OOP project.
-A Contributor may become a Maintainer by a majority approval of the existing Maintainers.
+A Contributor may become a Maintainer by a majority approval of the existing Maintainers and/or can be recommended to the TSC at project initiation/acceptance along with contributed initial code.

 Participation in OOP through becoming a Contributor and/or Maintainer is open to anyone.
 The TSC may: